6. Exploring advanced features#

 ../_images/notebooks_06_advanced_API_27_1.png

-Another way to configure the learners is by using a list of strings base_classifiers representing the MOA classifiers
+Another way to configure the learners is by using a list of string base_classifiers representing the MOA classifiers.

 [14]: